software-mansion/starkup/README.md

 Starkup supports the installation of the following tools:

-- [Scarb] the Cairo package manager
+- [Scarb]: package manager for Cairo
-- [Starknet Foundry] the Cairo and Starknet testing framework
+- [Starknet Foundry]: testing framework for Cairo and Starknet
+- [Starknet Devnet]: local testnet for Starknet
-- [Universal Sierra Compiler] compiler for any ever-existing Sierra version
+- [Universal Sierra Compiler]: compiler for any existing or past Sierra version
-- [Cairo Profiler] profiler for Cairo programming language & Starknet
+- [Cairo Profiler]: profiler for Cairo and Starknet
-- [Cairo Coverage] utility for coverage reports generation for code written in Cairo programming language
+- [Cairo Coverage]: coverage report generator for Cairo
-- [CairoLS] vscode extension
+- [CairoLS]: VS code extension for Cairo

 ## Installing specific versions